karayabin/universe-snapshot/universe/Ling/Light_UserData/doc/api/Ling/Light_UserData/Service/LightUserDataService/removeResourceByUrl.md

-Removes the resource which url is given from the database and the filesystem.
+Removes the resource which url was given, if the user owns it.
-Throws an exception in case of a problem.

-It also removes the following files if found:
-- original file (see the [original file](https://github.com/lingtalfi/TheBar/blob/master/discussions/file-manager-protocol.md#keeporiginalurl) section for more details)
-- related files (see the [related-files.md](https://github.com/lingtalfi/Light_UserData/blob/master/doc/pages/related-files.md) document for more info)
+Doesn't complain if the resource wasn't found.